What is dehydration and how does it happen?

 What is dehydration?

 Drought occurs during the extreme dry season when it has not rained for a long time or there is a shortage of water due to extreme heat.
 In some regions of the world it is normal, for example when there are periods of rain and drought.
-However, some droughts are not naturally expected and can become dangerous because people, animals, and plants are not prepared for them.
+However, some droughts are not naturally expected and can become dangerous because people, animals, and plants are unprepared for them.
 The degree of dehydration also depends on how long the dehydration lasts.
-When drought continues for several years and its impact on humans, animals and nature is severe.
+When drought lasts several years and its impact on humans, animals and nature increases.

-subordinate Climate change It ensures that droughts occur more frequently, for a longer duration and above all in regions where droughts have not experienced before or rarely occur.
+subordinate Climate change It ensures that droughts occur more frequently, for a longer duration and above all in regions where droughts have not occurred before or very rarely.
 The degree of drought can be measured by the moisture in the soil.
-The calculation method was developed for this purpose. so called Palmer drought severity index It measures the moisture content of soil in arid regions on a scale between -10 and +10.
+The calculation method was developed for this purpose. so called Palmer drought severity index It measures the moisture content of soil in dry areas on a scale between -10 and +10.
 Up to -2 speaks of the onset of wetness, up to -3 of moderate dryness, up to -4 of severe dryness and at -4 and less of severe dryness.
 There are 110 countries around the world that are prone to drought.

 Types of drought